keldenl/Porfolio/_posts/2015-3-13-Online Sketchpad.md

 role: Developer (Processing.JS Web App)
 ---

 A sketchpad that anybody can use with just a browser.
-I wanted to bring my Processing sketches online, so I decided to learn p5.js – a open source project that does just that.
+By learning p5.js, I was able to bring my Processing sketches online, including this sketchpad.

 <br>
 **Where it all started**